-The Office of Counseling and Consultation Services (CCS) offers therapeutic services for Marian University students' emotional health in order to assist in their academic functioning and overall wellness.
-Individual and group therapy are offered to assist students in addressing concerns such as anxiety, depression, grief and loss, sexual assault survivorship and other trauma, substance abuse, and relationship difficulties.
+The Office of Counseling and Consultation Services (CCS) offers counseling services for Marian University students' emotional health to assist in their academic functioning and overall wellness.
+Individual and group therapy are offered to assist students in addressing concerns such as anxiety, depression, grief and loss, trauma, substance abuse, and relationship difficulties.
 Students seeking other mental health resources, information, or off-campus referrals can also use CCS for assistance.
 Licensed psychologists, social workers and closely supervised doctoral trainees staff the services.
 When necessary, and at the discretion of the counseling staff, referrals to community agencies may be required which would result in fee for service costs to the student.

-Counseling and Consultation Services staff members make use of education programs and prevention workshops as part of their support services for the academic and personal growth of Marian University students.
+Counseling and Consultation Services staff members also provide educational programs and prevention workshops as part of their support services for the academic and personal growth of Marian University students.
 Information is provided on a variety of topics including, but not limited to, depression, anxiety, stress management, time management, communication skills, and personal wellness.

-Students are seen by appointment and can contact the CCS office at CCS@marian.edu or 317-955-6150 to set up an initial appointment.
-For additional information, please see our website: https://www.marian.edu/campus-life/counseling-services-and-programs
+Students are seen by appointment and can contact the CCS office at CCS@marian.edu or 317-955-6150 to set up an initial consultation.
+For additional information, please see the CCS webpage.